linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 ## Current Linkerd Integration

-For the proxy to get its leaf certificates, it needs to verify itself with the identity component.
-This is done by embedding the service account token into the `Certify` request that is called every time a new leaf certificate is needed(24h by default).
+For the proxy to get its certificates, it needs to verify itself with the identity component.
+This is done by embedding the service account token into the `Certify` request that is called every time a new certificate is needed(24h by default).
 The identity component [validates the token](https://github.com/linkerd/linkerd2/blob/main/controller/identity/validator.go#L51) by talking to the [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#tokenreview-v1-authentication-k8s-io)
-Kubernetes API and returns a `CertifyResponse` with the leaf certificate only after that.
-The Identity component not only verifies that the token is valid, but it also verifies if the token is associated with the same pod that that is requesting the certificate.
-This can be verified by looking at the `Status.User.Username` in the TokenReview response.
+Kubernetes API and returns a `CertifyResponse` with the certificate only after that.
+The identity component not only verifies that the token is valid, but it also verifies if the token is associated with the same pod that that is requesting the certificate.
+This can be verified by looking at the `Status.User.Username` in the `TokenReview` response.
 Kubernetes API sets the username to the pod name to which that token was attached.

 Only the identity component in Linkerd has the necessary API access to verify Tokens.